 Some people with this Life Pattern show a tendency to be demanding in relationships.
 No matter how much people give you, it never feels like enough.
 It is a persistent feeling of deprivation in the face of clear evidence of caring.

 Some express their Emotional Deprivation Life Pattern by choosing a field of work that involves meeting the needs of other people.
 "I am always the listener...Other people tell me their problems and I help them as best I can, but I don't tell anyone my problems.
 I understand people better than they understand me, or care to understand.”

 Perhaps you are in one of the healing or helping professions.
 Giving nurturance to others may be a way for you to compensate for your own feelings of unmet emotional needs.
 Similarly, you might exert great effort toward meeting the needs of your friends.

 Finally, it is a sign of the Emotional Deprivation Life Pattern to feel chronically disappointed in other people.
-People let you down repeatedly.
+You experience emotional deprivation in your relationship with others as being let down repeatedly by people.
 If your conclusion as a result of all your relationships is that you cannot count on people to be there for you emotionally – that is a sign that you have the Emotional Deprivation Life Pattern.

 Click here for a consultation with me, where we will review your triggers and emotional needs, and show you the road map for success.